repositoryless/DMovr/README.md

 -   **Custom Paths**: Enter your own source and destination paths if needed.
 -   **Error Handling**: Handles errors during directory creation and selection and file and directory moving.

+## Compatibility

+- Tested to work both on Windows 11/10.
+- Theoretically works on Linux and macOS.

 ## Notes
 -   The default destination directory will be created if it does not exist already.